-Netarhat is an aesthetic space, surrounded by low hills, forests and hilly springs, lest to be not known so far.
+Netarhat is an aesthetic space, surrounded by low hills, forests, and hilly springs, lest to be not known so far.
 Well, this space was initially the residing homeland for several tribes, until of course it was converted into a hill station by British colonizers.
-However, Netarhat is far from colonising memories today and is also referred to as the ‘Queen of Chhota Nagpur’.
-This hill station is much acclaimed for its aesthetics, rejuvenating essence and a public residential school that was established in 1954.
+However, Netarhat is far from colonizing memories today and is also referred to as the ‘Queen of Chhota Nagpur’.
+This hill station is much acclaimed for its aesthetics, rejuvenating essence, and a public residential school that was established in 1954.
 Moreover, Netarhat is the perfect weekend getaway from Ranchi, the state capital, about 150km away by road.

 How To Reach, Where To Stay!

-The tourist lodge run by the state tourism is indeed the best place to stay at Netarhat.
+The tourist lodge run by state tourism is indeed the best place to stay at Netarhat.
 The lodge is called ‘Prabhat Vihar’ for it rather maneuvers the best view of the sunrise across the hills.
-This place is least crowded and therefore the best choice you can make at Netarhat.
+This place is the least crowded and therefore the best choice you can make at Netarhat.

 Places To See

 - The Netarhat Vidyalaya (a residential school) is about 2km from the tourist lodge.
-You can also check out the old British building, the Chalet House which is less than a kilometre from the school.
+You can also check out the old British building, the Chalet House which is less than a kilometer from the school.
 The Jharkhand Government is meaning to give away the building to the school authorities for restoration purposes.

-- About 2km from Netarhat bus stand is a dam built during the British period.
+- About 2km from the Netarhat bus stand is a dam built during the British period.
 This place forms a stupendous picnic spot for tourists during winters.

-- Magnolia Point/ Suicide point is where you can catch the best sunset view from.
+- Magnolia Point/ Suicide point is where you can catch the best sunset view.
 For early birds, the Koel river holds some promising views and aesthetics.
 The river can be seen meandering through the verdant hills below.
 However, there are several restrictions here as of course, it’s a suicide point.

 - The hills surrounding Netarhat are blessed with hilly springs and waterfalls.
 The waterfall, Upper Ghagri ls is about 6km from Netarhat.
 Lower Ghagri is another 4km away from here.
 The area has many orchards that are blooming with pear fruit.
 Also, both the waterfalls require you to walk and not drive.